 • The patient is afforded a little measure of dignity in his or her passing, rather than having to endure extensive and invasive surgical procedures or life-support devices to extend his or her lifespan.

 • The medical and hospital bills racked up, caring for someone with a terminal illness can be staggering.
-Hospice treatments are covered under Medicare, Medicaid, and private insurance policies so those who qualify will reduce the out of pocket costs for families.
+Hospice treatments are covered under Medicare, Medicaid, and private insurance policies so those who qualify will reduce the out-of-pocket costs for families.

 Terminal illnesses are a difficult issue to handle, especially when it is someone close to you.
-Hospice care will allow patients to have some comfort and increased the quality of life during their final moments.
+Hospice care will allow patients to have some comfort and increased their quality of life during their final moments.

 Providing the value of hospice care at home will not be for all patients.
 Some will require supervision around the clock by medical professionals, and others can handle home life with the help of relatives and close friends.
 Making a choice for home hospice care should be done with the patient’s needs in the mind.

 Cardinal Hospice was founded on the belief that the end of life deserves just as much recognition as the beginning.
 Our experienced team of health care providers is dedicated to providing the best possible end-of-life care.
 If you think you or someone you love could benefit from our services, talk to your physician or contact us so we can discuss the services available to you.